tizianoflati/reditools2.0/README.md

 This modality will work regardless of the existing packages already installed in your system (both user and system levels) and thus gives the maximum possible freedom to the final-end user.
 This is the recommended modality.
 The downside of choosing this modality is a potential duplication of code with respect to other existing environments.
 For example, assume you already have a given version of *sortedcontainers*; by installing REDItools2.0 at environment-level will download and install a *new* copy of *sortedcontainers* into a new isolated environment (ending up with two copies of the same software present in the system, one inside and one outside the virtual environment).
-To install REDItools2.0 in this modality, just run the following commands:
+To install REDItools2.0 in this modality, run the following commands:

 > virtualenv ENV
 >